 Students should use the following procedure:

 Step 1: The student shall confer with the instructor if there is a question concerning the calculation of a final course grade given by the instructor.
 If the instructor is unavailable within a three-week period (excluding when classes are not in session), the student may pursue the appeal unilaterally by contacting the appropriate Department Chair (see Step 2).
-If there is no resolution after the student has conferred with the instructor, the student and instructor will complete the Final Grade Appeal Form and submit to the Department Chair.
+If there is no resolution after the student has conferred with the instructor, the student and instructor will complete the Final Grade Appeal Form and submit it to the Department Chair.
 If the Department Chair is the instructor and there is no resolution, then the student would proceed with the Step 2 meeting additionally with the Dean.

 Step 2: By the end of the sixth week (excluding when classes are not in session) following the issuance of the grade in question, the student shall contact the Department Chair and present to the Department Chair a completed Final Grade Appeals Form.
 If the Department Chair is unavailable or was the instructor who issued the grade, the student should contact the appropriate Academic Dean.
 The Department Chair will schedule and conduct a meeting with the student, the instructor, and the Academic Dean.
 At the meeting the student shall present documentation to support his or her appeal.
 The instructor will have an opportunity to address the concerns presented by the student.
-At the end of the meeting, the student and instructor will be excused and the Department Chair and the Academic Dean will confer and render a decision.
+At the end of the meeting, the student and instructor will be excused, and the Department Chair and the Academic Dean will confer and render a decision.
 Within five (5) school days, a summary of the findings will be sent to the instructor and the student.
 If all three parties (instructor, Department Chair, Academic Dean) concur in the recommendation, the appeal procedure is exhausted and the grade will stand or be changed, as recommended.

 Step 3: Step 3 provides that in the event that an agreement is not reached following the procedures in Step 2, the matter will be referred immediately to a committee composed of five full-time faculty members.
 The faculty committee shall schedule a hearing to be conducted in the same manner as the meeting described in Step 2.
 The decision of the committee shall be made by majority vote within thirty days after the hearing.
-The decision of the committee shall be final and binding to all parties.
+The decision of the committee shall be final and binding on all parties.

-- The Roll Of Excellence - Recognizes full- and part-time students who attain the highest level of excellence in their academic studies by completing six or more credit hours during the semester and earning a semester GPA of 3.75-4.0.
+- The Roll of Excellence - Recognizes full- and part-time students who attain the highest level of excellence in their academic studies by completing six or more credit hours during the semester and earning a semester GPA of 3.75-4.0.

-- The Roll Of Honor - Recognizes full- and part-time students who achieve superior grades in their studies by completing six or more credit hours during the semester and earning a semester GPA of 3.50-3.74.
+- The Roll of Honor - Recognizes full- and part-time students who achieve superior grades in their studies by completing six or more credit hours during the semester and earning a semester GPA of 3.50-3.74.

-- The Roll Of Merit- Recognizes full- and part-time students who achieve above average grades in their studies by completing six or more credit hours during the semester and earning a semester GPA of 3.0-3.49.
+- The Roll of Merit- Recognizes full- and part-time students who achieve above average grades in their studies by completing six or more credit hours during the semester and earning a semester GPA of 3.0-3.49.